Can I Travel to Malaga, Andalucia and Spain?

 It is became obligatory to wear a face-mask in all public places airports, bus, taxi, cafes, bars, and restaurants, at all times, except when actually eating or drinking.

-The UK foreign office (FCDO) travel advisory 'advises against all non essential travel' to Spain excluding the Canary Islands.
+The UK foreign office (FCDO) travel advisory 'advised against all non essential travel' to Spain excluding the Canary Islands.

 Coronavirus quarantine rules came into force in the UK on 26-07-2020 requiring travellers arriving from countries NOT on the 'Travel corridor list' to self-isolate on arrival in the UK.
 Spain is not on this list and on return to spain you will have to Self-isolate for 14 days.
 The Test to Release for International Travel scheme started on 15 December.
 Under the scheme people returning to England who need to self-isolate will be able to take a COVID test with a private test provider to see if they can end their self-isolation early.